Article Categories

 Best practices for Bash scripting

-Here is an example of a simple shell script from book −
+Here is an example of a simple shell script from the book

-This script prompts user to enter a number and will continue to do so until user enters "quit". script then displays numbers entered by user.
+This script prompts the user to enter a number and will continue to do so until the user enters "quit".
+The script then displays the numbers entered by the user.

 Conclusion

 Shell scripting is an essential skill for any Linux administrator.
-With help of these four free ebooks, newbies and experienced administrators alike can learn fundamentals of shell scripting, explore advanced techniques, and become more proficient in managing their Linux systems.
+With the help of these four free ebooks, newbies and experienced administrators alike can learn the fundamentals of shell scripting, explore advanced techniques, and become more proficient in managing their Linux systems.
+These resources provide comprehensive coverage from basic CLI operations to advanced automation techniques.